arrianmunsod/arrianmunsod/README.md

 ## 🧑‍💼 Work History

-**Software Developer**
+**Freelance IT Technician**
-*ABC Tech Solutions* · *Jan 2023 – Present*
+*WA* · *2020 – Present*
-- Develop and maintain web applications using modern JavaScript frameworks.
-- Collaborate with cross-functional teams to deliver scalable and efficient solutions.
-- Implement RESTful APIs and ensure seamless front-end integration.
+- Act as an external IT support to personal clients and small-to-medium businesses / offices.

 **IT Support Specialist**
 *XYZ Corporation* · *Jun 2021 – Dec 2022*